broesie/beautiful-jekyll/tutorials/tasker/autovoice/contacts/get_picture.md

+---
+layout: tutorial
-# Get picture of your contacts by using AutoVoice
+title: Get picture of your contacts by using AutoVoice
+---
 This tutorial will explain, how to retrieve the picture of a specific contact.
 We can use a command like this: **show me a picture of John.**